nilsanderselde/funetik-ingglish/readme.md

 ## Ubaút Dhis Ripozitóré *(About This Repository)*

-U kulekshin uv túlz dhat Í hav éúzd tú úørk on dhis funetik órthogrifé fór Inglish.
+U kulekshin uv túlz dhat Í hav éúzd tú úørk on dhis funetik órthogrifé fór Ingglish.

 >*A collection of tools that I have used to work on this phonetic orthography for English.*